0xcross24/AZ-900/Module 2 (Describe core Azure services (30-35%)/README.md

 - Minimizes latency
 - Has a copy of content from the main server for faster delivery

+## Describe Azure Storage Accounts

+When you create a storage account, you pick your own storage account type.

+- Locally redundant storage (LRS)
+- Geo-redundant storage (GRS)
+- Read-access geo-redundant storage (RA-GRS)
+- Zone-redundant storage (ZRS)
+- Geo-zone-redundant storage (GZRS)
+- Read-access geo-zone-redundant storage (RA-GZRS)

+### Redundancy in the primary region
+Data is always replicated three times in the primary region

+#### Locally Redundant Storage
+- Replicates data three times within a SINGLE DATA CENTER
+- Provides 11 NINES of durability 99.999999999%
+- Lowest cost redundancy option
+- Least durability compared to other options
+- Only protects from disk failures but NOT against natural disasters such as fire or a flood

+#### Zone-Redundant Storage
+- Replicates data synchronously across three other Azure availability zones in the primary zone.
+- Provides 12 NINES of durability 99.9999999999%
+- Data is accessible for RW even if a zone becomes unavailable
+- Microsoft recommends ZRS in the primary region for applications that require high availability
+- Recommended to restrict data replication within a country or region to meet data governance requirements

+### Redundancy in a secondary region
+- Provides high durability
+- Copies data to a secondary region
+- Secondary region is paired based on Azure Region Pairs and cannot be changed

+#### Geo-Redundant Storage
+- Copies data synchronously three times within a single location in a primary region using LRS
+- Copies data asynchronously to a single location in a secondary region using LRS
+- Provides 16 NINES of durability 99.99999999999999%

+#### Geo-Zone-Redundant Storage
+- Replicates data synchronously across three other Azure availability zones in the primary region
+- Replicates data to a secondary region using LRS
+- Recommended for requiring maximum consistency, durability, availability, excellent performance, and resilience for disaster recovery
+- Provides 16 NINES of durability 99.99999999999999

 ### Data Types
-- Strucutred - Data that are represented using strict table schema.
+- Structured - Data that are represented using strict table schema.
 Each row must follow the defined schema.
 Some tables may have defined relationships between them and are sed in relational databases
 - Semi-structured - Data that can be represented using tables but without a strict defined schema.
 Rows must have a unique key identifier
 - Unstructured - Any files in any format.
 Examples: binary files, application files, images, movies, etc.

 ### Storage Account
-- Groub of services used to store files, messages, and semi-structured data
+- Group of services used to store files, messages, and semi-structured data
      - Blob Storage
      - Queue Storage
      - Table Storage